Cinnamon Apple Pie Oatmeal

 This warm cinnamon apple pie oatmeal combines creamy oats with tender sautéed apples, spiced with cinnamon and sweetened with brown sugar.
 Finished with toasted pecans or walnuts and a touch of maple syrup, every spoonful brings the cozy flavors of classic apple pie.
 Easy to prepare, it’s nourishing and satisfying, perfect for breakfast or a comforting snack.
 Swap dairy for plant-based options or garnish as you like to suit any preference.
 The recipe suits quick mornings and leisurely weekends, making it a versatile addition to your breakfast table.

-A bowl of oatmeal with cinnamon and apple slices.
-Save This
+A bowl of oatmeal with nuts and fruit.
+Save to Pinterest

 There is nothing more comforting than a warm bowl of cinnamon apple pie oatmeal on a crisp morning.
 Each spoonful tastes like apple pie for breakfast with soft apples, creamy oats, and warming spices.
 This easy recipe is perfect when you want something nourishing and nostalgic to start the day.